How Do I Donate Cord Blood?

 Donating Cord Blood for Research

 If your cord blood donation does not meet the requirements for storage in Canadian Blood Services' Cord Blood Bank, it can still be put to important use in biomedical research — helping drive lifesaving medical discoveries.
-If you are delivering at The Ottawa Hospital (Civic Campus or General Campus), you can indicate your interest in donating your baby’s cord blood for research on your consent form.
+If you are delivering at the Ottawa Hospital General Campus, you can indicate your interest in donating your baby’s cord blood for research on your consent form.